Untitled

 18 × 24 inches

-After a stint in the army in the early 1960s, where he further developed his skills as a marksman, Jackson relocated from his native Chicago to New York’s Lower East Side, where he became a part of a community of vanguard artists and jazz musicians centered around Slugs’ Saloon—a now legendary jazz club on East Third Street that was active from the mid-1960s to 1972.
-Following his studies at the School of the Art Institute, Chicago, and the Brooklyn Museum School, in the mid-1960s Jackson began exhibiting his own work.
-He was represented by Allan Stone Gallery in New York from 1968 to 1990.
+After a stint in the army in the early 1960s, during which he further developed his skills as a marksman, Jackson relocated from his native Chicago to New York’s Lower East Side, where he encountered and became a part of a community of vanguard artists and jazz musicians centered around Slugs’ Saloon, a now-legendary jazz club on East 3rd Street active from the mid-1960s to 1972.
+Having pursued studies at the School of the Art Institute of Chicago, and later at the Brooklyn Museum Art School, Jackson began to exhibit his own work starting in the mid-1960s.
+He was represented by Allan Stone Gallery in New York from 1968 to 1990, and has had numerous exhibitions including at Strike Gallery, Rush Arts Gallery (curated by Jack Tilton), gallery onetwentyeight, and Tribes Gallery, New York.

 Recent reviews of Jackson’s exhibitions have been featured in The New York Times, The New Yorker, New York Magazine, Hyperallergic, and Frieze.

-Jackson’s work is held in the collections of the Hammer Museum, Los Angeles; The Metropolitan Museum of Art, New York; The Museum of Modern Art, New York; The Studio Museum in Harlem, New York; and the Herbert F. Johnson Museum of Art, Cornell University, Ithaca, New York.
+Jackson’s work is held in the collections of the Hammer Museum, Los Angeles; The Metropolitan Museum of Art, New York; the Museum of Modern Art, New York; the Studio Museum in Harlem, New York; and the Herbert F. Johnson Museum of Art, Cornell University, Ithaca, NY.

 18 × 24 inches